altsan/os2-ucalc/README.md

 _Useful Calculator_ is a simple desktop calculator for OS/2, written using the native Presentation Manager API.
 It has no external dependencies and should work on all OS/2 Warp systems.

+(This program has been successfully tested on OS/2 Warp version 3.
+However, Warp 4 or later is recommended so that the `MMPMDigital` font is available.)

 Functionality